Apetee/java-backend-learning/README.md

 - connect with DBeaver or IntelliJ Database tools
 - use host `localhost`, port `55432`, database `backend_learning`
 - run scripts from `sql-learning/queries/`

+Current SQL environment status:
+- PostgreSQL runs locally through Docker from `sql-learning/docker-compose.yml`
+- DBeaver connection has already been tested successfully
+- IntelliJ Database tools can also be used, but may require clicking `Download Driver Files` for PostgreSQL first
+- current practice tables are:
+  - `students(id, full_name, email, age, created_at)`
+  - `courses(id, title, description, price, created_at)`
+  - `enrollments(id, student_id, course_id, enrolled_at)`

 Later, this repository will evolve toward Maven/Gradle-based Java database projects and then Spring Boot applications.